Foch – Property Market

 Luxury Amenities

 The abundance of amenities in Foch is a major contributing factor to its desirability.
-The main attraction is the 290-acre, triangular-shaped Parc De La Tête D’Or, the largest urban green space in the country.
-Amongst its assets is a boating lake, rose garden, botanical centre, zoo and velodrome, along with a perimeter path that is frequented by runners and cyclists.
-Lyon is renowned as the gastronomic capital of France and the restaurants in Foch certainly uphold that reputation, with culinary delights like Jour De Marché, Le Théodore and Chez Les Garçons.
-The area is also teeming with excellent cafes, bars, bakeries and chocolatiers.
-Evening entertainment comes in the form of the Théâtre Tête D’Or and the UGC Astoria cinema.
-There is upscale retail with the presence of several deluxe brands such as Aston Martin and Finsbury.
-Education is well-established too, with public and private institutions including Lycée Du Parc, Édouard-Herriot and Fénelon.
+The main attraction is the Parc De La Tête D’Or, the largest urban green space in the country with 290 acres.
+It contains a boating lake, botanical centre, rose garden, zoo and velodrome, along with a perimeter path that is frequented by runners and cyclists.
+Lyon is renowned as the gastronomic capital of France and the restaurants in Foch uphold that reputation, courtesy of culinary delights like Jour De Marché, Le Théodore and Chez Les Garçons.
+The area is also replete with excellent cafes, bars and bakeries.
+Evening entertainment comes in the form of the Tête D’Or theatre and the UGC Astoria cinema.
+There is upscale retail owing to the presence of deluxe brands such as Aston Martin and Finsbury.

 Outlook